-At admission and reexam, for families with net assets totaling \$50,000 or less (adjusted annually), HACCC may, but is not required to, accept the family's self-certification that the family's assets do not exceed \$50,000 without taking any additional steps to verify the accuracy of the declaration.
+At admission and reexam, for families with net assets less than or equal to the HUD-published threshold listed in HUD's current year Inflation-Adjusted Values tables (\$50,000 for 2024, \$51,600 for 2025totaling \$50,000 or less (adjusted annually), HACCC may, but is not required to, accept the family's self-certification that the family's assets do not exceed the HUD-published threshold\$50,000 without taking any additional steps to verify the accuracy of the declaration.
 The declaration must include the amount of income the family expects to receive from assets which must be included in the family's income.
-This includes declaring income from checking and savings accounts which, although excluded from the calculation of net family assets (because the combined value of non-necessary personal property does not exceed \$50,000), may generate asset income.
+This includes declaring income from checking and savings accounts which, although excluded from the calculation of net family assets (because the combined value of non-necessary personal property does not exceed the HUD-published threshold\$50,000), may generate asset income.
 HACCC must clarify during the self-certification process which assets are included/excluded from net family assets.